 We live on Mosquito Lake Rd, and drive the highway nearly every day, winter and summer, often towing a trailer loaded with heavy equipment or construction materials.
 Outside of a few bumps, there is very little wrong with the highway as it exists right now.
 In fact, it is one of the loveliest roadways I have ever driven.
-The nature of the road, its 45 and 50-mph curves, are almost perfectly engineered to encourage safe driving.
-One hardly ever sees drivers exceeding the 55-mph speed limit.
-The road has a comfortable, natural speed limit which greatly increases its safety-to both humans and wildlife.
+The nature of the road, its 45 and 50-mph speed limit.
+The road has a comfortable, natural speed limit which greatly increases its safety--to both humans and wildlife.
 I don't understand why we would want to exchange this for a road on which some drivers are going 65 (or 80) and some 45, and hence encourage more passing and general unsafe driving.
 Building a road that can handle 70-mph traffic, and then relying on the trooper to keep everyone going 55 doesn't work.
 We already have a wonderfully engineered highway, let's not mess it up!

 Additionally, the Haines Highway passes through nearly pristine fish and wildlife habitat.
 It is imperative, as well as legally mandated, that DOT consider preservation of fish and wildlife resources as primary in its planning processes.
+Given that

-Given that we already have a roadway that meets the needs of the community, and is both safe and a pleasure to drive, why would we want to disturb nesting eagles and spawning salmon so that in the end we can have a inferior highway?
+135a we already have a roadway that meets the needs of the community, and is both safe and a pleasure to drive, why would we want to disturb nesting eagles and spawning salmon so that in the end we can have a inferior highway?
 I am not opposed to smoothing a few bumpy stretches, but much of anything beyond that is truly unnecessary and a waste of tax dollars.